 auDA will acknowledge it has received an application for an external review within seven calendar days.

-There is a fee to lodge an application to the Licence Review Panel which is split evenly between auDA and the applicant.
+There is a fee to lodge an application to the Licence Review Panel.
 The fee goes to the Licence Review Panel member who is assigned to review the decision.

-Additional domain name licences: AUD$330 inc. GST per additional domain name licence
+- Additional domain name licences: AUD 165 inc. GST per additional domain name licence.

-Where a decision affects multiple domain name licences, you can choose to have the LRP review the decision in regards to all or some of the relevant domain name licences.
+Where a decision affects multiple domain name licences, you can choose to have the LRP review the decision in relation to all or some of the relevant domain name licences.